-To avoid overthinking as much as possible, you can try meditation, yoga, and other self-care exercises and occupy yourself with some productive activities.
+To avoid overthinking as much as possible, try meditation, yoga, and other self-care exercises and occupy yourself with some productive activities.

 When You Are Used to the Hormonal Mess Due to Anxiety

-Serotonin is the happy hormone; however, when you are going through the dilemma of anxiety, depression, and other mental health issues, the levels of serotonin fall drastically, so you end up having those few serotonin molecules trying to cheer you up to survive through the day.
+Serotonin is the happy hormone; however, when you are going through the dilemma of anxiety, depression, and other mental health issues, the serotonin levels fall drastically, so you end up having those few serotonin molecules trying to cheer you up to survive through the day.

-You should see a doctor to get your hormones back in balance in this instance.
+You should see a doctor to get your hormones back in balance.
 Your doctor may prescribe an antidepressant called a selective serotonin reuptake inhibitor (SSRI), the most widely prescribed form of antidepressant that may help with anxiety.

 SSRIs prevent serotonin from being reabsorbed into neurons.
 As a result, more serotonin is available to increase message transmission between neurons, and greater serotonin improves anxiety symptoms.